Lindsey Vonn reignites Olympic hopes with win 79

 Vonn also became the first skier, male or female, to win a World Cup race in 15 consecutive seasons.

-Vonn and Shiffrin came second and third in another downhill in Cortina Friday, behind Italy's Sophia Goggia.
+Vonn and Shiffrin came second and third in another downhill in Cortina Friday, behind Italy's Sofia Goggia.

 It was only Shiffrin's third ever downhill podium after she placed third in Lake Louise in December and clinched her maiden win the next day on the same course in her fourth ever World Cup downhill race.